Facilities for Learning

 The school has specialist laboratories for Science and Art, Design & Technology teaching, as well as excellent facilities for music, drama, dance and PE which make use of traditional indoor spaces such as studios, gyms and practice rooms coupled with our exciting Multi Use Games Areas (MUGA) and our 90+ year old Greek Amphitheatre.

 The school has two large halls; one is a traditional Grade II listed hall featuring our honours boards and the other a modern day lecture theatre hall with retractable banked seating.
 Both are used extensively for assemblies, large events and showpiece school performances.
 Our dining space is extensive and accommodates approximately 180 girls in one sitting.
 Our Learning Resource Centre (LRC) allows for quiet study and reading time.
-The ICT facilities are excellent, with full wireless coverage across the site and over 800 computers available for staff and students to make use of, including banks of laptop trolleys which individual faculties can make use of to support e-learning within lessons.
+The ICT facilities are excellent, with full wireless coverage across the site and over 800 computers available for staff and students to make use of, including i-Pads, which individual faculties can make use of to support e-learning within lessons.

 We have extensive ICT provision with five ICT suites, high speed Wifi access in all parts of the school and classrooms fitted with data projectors and interactive whiteboards.